sjoulaei/looneh/README.md

 This is even some more changes .

 hashtag is everywhere these days.
 Last time i didnt add the fix to issue #1 in the title so it didnt close the issue automatically.
 This time will see how it goes!
+Now it is cloned on the local git i have on my PRJ3 laptop